cloudmesh/cloudmesh1/doc/source/developer.rst

 ------------------------------

 It is very important to set the git username and e-mail.
-This can be done with the following commands. you must use your full name and your e-mail that you use with github as part of your registered account.
+This can be done with the following commands.
+You must use your full name and your e-mail that you use with github as part of your registered account.
 Otherwise our commits will not properly work::